mrjackyliang/homebridge-adt-pulse/README.md

 3. View the __ATTENTION__ area of your home.

 ## Arm Night Support
 As for ADT Pulse systems, __Arm Night__ is only available for use through the panel itself.
-Although, it is not visible on the Web Portal or the mobile app, you can still place your system in __Arm Night__ mode with this plugin.
+Although it is not visible on the Web Portal or the mobile app, you can still place your system in __Arm Night__ mode with this plugin.

 Because of the force arming procedure (above), __please make sure no devices are open or reporting motion__ as this may render the __Arm Night__ mode less effective.